Charlton Heston: Illness and death

-In 1996, Heston had a hip replacement.
+In 1996, Heston received a hip replacement.
 He was diagnosed with prostate cancer in 1998.
 Following a course of radiation treatment, the cancer went into remission.
 In 2000, he publicly disclosed that he had been treated for alcoholism at a Utah clinic in May–June of that year.

-On August 9, 2002, he publicly announced (via a taped message) that he had been diagnosed with symptoms consistent with Alzheimer's disease.
+On August 9, 2002, he publicly announced (via a taped message) that he had been diagnosed with symptoms which are consistent with Alzheimer's disease.
 In July 2003, in his final public appearance, Heston received the Presidential Medal of Freedom at the White House from President George W. Bush.
 In March 2005, various newspapers reported that family and friends were shocked by the progression of his illness and that he was sometimes unable to get out of bed.

 Heston died on the morning of April 5, 2008, at his home in Beverly Hills, California, with Lydia, his wife of 64 years, by his side.
-He was also survived by their son, Fraser Clarke Heston, and daughter, Holly Ann Heston.
-The cause of death was not disclosed by the family.
+He was 84 years old.
+Heston was also survived by their son, Fraser Clarke Heston, and their daughter, Holly Ann Heston.
+The cause of Heston's death was not disclosed by his family.
 A month later, media outlets reported his death was due to pneumonia.

 Early tributes came in from leading figures; President George W. Bush called Heston "a man of character and integrity, with a big heart ...
 He served his country during World War II, marched in the civil rights movement, led a labor union and vigorously defended Americans' Second Amendment rights."
 Former First Lady Nancy Reagan said that she was "heartbroken" over Heston's death and released a statement, reading, "I will never forget Chuck as a hero on the big screen in the roles he played, but more importantly I considered him a hero in life for the many times that he stepped up to support Ronnie in whatever he was doing."

 Heston's funeral was held a week later on April 12, 2008, in a ceremony which was attended by 250 people including Nancy Reagan and Hollywood stars such as California Governor Arnold Schwarzenegger, Olivia de Havilland, Keith Carradine, Pat Boone, Tom Selleck, Oliver Stone (who had cast Heston in his 1999 movie Any Given Sunday), Rob Reiner, and Christian Bale.

 The funeral was held at Episcopal Parish of St. Matthew's Church in Pacific Palisades, the church where Heston had regularly worshipped and attended Sunday services since the early 1980s.
 He was cremated and his ashes were given to his family.